DavidVujic/python-polylith-docs/docs/setup.md

 > This command will help you create a pyproject.toml file interactively by prompting you to provide basic information about your package.
 It will interactively ask you to fill in the fields, while using some smart defaults.

-Create a workspace, with a basic Polylith folder structure.
+Create a workspace, with a basic Polylith directory structure.

 ``` shell
 poetry poly create workspace --name my_namespace --theme loose